Dr Alastair Barr

 After a short period in the biotech sector I took up a Team Leader position in the phosphorylation-dependent signalling group with Professor Stefan Knapp at the Structural Genomics Consortium (SGC) Oxford.
 At the SGC, I led a project on large-scale structural biology of protein tyrosine phosphatases and also contributed to kinase and membrane protein structural biology projects.

-My research uses a combination of cell-based and in vitro assays, molecular biology, protein biochemistry and fluorescence microscopy.
+My research uses a combination of protein structural studies, cell-based and in vitro assays, molecular biology, protein biochemistry and more recently flow cytometry and T-TAS for studying platelets.

-I have numerous peer-reviewed publications in leading scientific and biomedical research journals, have written book chapters and am Guest Editing a collection for the Scientific Video Journal JoVE.
-I have presented my research at national and international conferences and I am a member of the British Pharmacological Society and Society for Endocrinology.
+I have published peer-reviewed articles in leading scientific and biomedical research journals, have written book chapters and am Guest Editing a collection for the Scientific Video Journal JoVE.
+I regularly present my work at national and international conferences.
+I am a member of the British Pharmacological Society and Society for Endocrinology and a fellow of the Royal Society of Biology.

-Protein tyrosine phosphatases (PTPs), of both the receptor and non-receptor classes, are key signalling molecules that play critical roles in cellular regulation underlying diverse physiological events.
-Aberrant signalling as a result of genetic mutation or altered expression levels has been associated with several diseases, specifically cancer, and pharmacological modulation of PTP activity has been explored as a treatment for several conditions.
-The role of the ectodomain in several receptor PTPs is poorly understood.
+Much of my research is centered around protein tyrosine phosphatases (PTPs) which are signalling molecules that play critical roles in cellular regulation underlying diverse physiological events.
+Aberrant signalling of these enzymes as a result of genetic mutation or altered expression levels has been associated with several diseases, specifically cancer.
+One current area of research involves pharmacological modulation of PTP activity as a therapeutic approach.
+I am also investigated the role of the extracellular domain of specific receptor-type PTPs since this is currently poorly understood.
+More recently my research has been investigating the function of PTPs in platelets in relation to thrombosis.

 Applicants to lab